HMHelloWorld/FedMR/README.md

 ```
 --------------------------------------------------------------------------------

-If you have any questions, feel free to contact me (hu.ming.work@gmail.com).
+If you have any questions, please contact me at hu.ming.work@gmail.com.

 :blush::blush::blush: ~~~ Have a nice day ~~~ :blush::blush::blush: